Mendoza College of Business: History

 Business and commerce classes had been taught at Notre Dame since its foundation, and already in 1853 there was a Mercantile Department.
-The teaching of business was yet fragmented for many years, with the Department disappearing from 1856 to 1860, and then being reformulated as a two-year commercial course in 1863.
+The teaching of business was fragmented for many years, with the department disappearing from 1856 to 1860, and then being reformulated as a two-year commercial course in 1863.
 This course taught bookkeeping, penmanship, arithmetic, algebra, English grammar and composition, elocution, geography, history, German, business practice, and commercial law and was stable for several years.
 In 1905, it was renamed Commercial School and became a one-year program.
 In 1910, the program was inserted into the preparatory school curriculum and became a four-year course.
 Meanwhile, in 1913, a proper Department of Commerce was established within the College of Arts and Letters.
 This included several courses on secretarial and business work but also training for managerial and executive positions.
 The main program offered was a four-year Bachelor of Philosophy in Commerce with classes in accounting for four semesters and additional classes in money, credit and banking, public finance, economic development in the United States, railway transportation, industrial organization and combination, insurance, and business law.
 Additional coursework included several foreign languages, economics, philosophy, politics, labor problem, American government, and elocution.
 In 1917, Notre Dame became the first university to launch a four-year course in foreign commerce.

 The real beginning of the school was on April 20, 1921, when the department was removed from the College of Arts and Letters and became the separate College of Commerce.
-The first dean of the college was John Francis O'Hara (who later became the president of the University and a Cardinal).
+The first dean of the college was John Francis O'Hara (who later became the president of the university and a Cardinal).
 O'Hara, who had spearheaded the new foreign commerce program, was inspired by his knowledge of business.
 He had studied at Wharton and of the history and culture Latin America (where he had lived following his ambassador father).
 He hoped to place Notre Dame and its graduates in the burgeoning trade and growing economic power between North and South America.
 In 1921, the college had about 400 students and 13 faculty.
 Under O'Hara's leadership, the school soon offered 85 classes in 5 departments (accounting, marketing, transportation, finance, and foreign trade) and his efforts, together with a societal trend towards valuing business education to obtain a job, made the college tie the College of Arts and Letters as the highest enrollment in 1922 with over 500 students.
 Despite criticism that the college's education was becoming too commercialized and vocational, O'Hara maintained a liberal arts theme in the business courses and retained language, philosophy, political science, and history classes.
 O'Hara's ambitious goals (which included a graduate school and major program in foreign commerce) were cut short by lack of funding.